Vancouver Camps at Simon Fraser University or University of British Columbia

 The University of British Columbia (UBC) boasts two stunning campuses in the Vancouver area: Point Grey (main campus and camp location) and the Okanagan campus.
 The Point Grey campus, spread across a picturesque landscape, is situated on the western tip of the Point Grey Peninsula, approximately 10 km from Downtown Vancouver.

 This idyllic location offers a wide range of outdoor activities, with easy access to the beautiful Pacific coastline.
 Nearby campus activities include beachcombing, paddleboarding, and picnicking at Spanish Banks, hiking and birdwatching in Pacific Spirit Regional Park, and exploring the cultural and recreational offerings at the renowned UBC Botanical Garden.

 Campus recreation facilities include an athletic field, aquatic center, gymnasium, and kayaking facility.

-All meals are served at SFU cafeteria located inside the residence.
+All meals are served at the cafeteria located inside the residence.
 Residential campers will receive 3 hot meals a day (Breakfast, Lunch, and Dinner).
 Meals include 1 main, 2 sides, dessert, and a drink (ex.
 Chicken, fries, salad, cookie, and juice).
 Self-arranged campers will receive only lunch.
 Lunch box meal and restaurant dinner provided to all campers on full-day excursions.

 The modern residence on the Simon Fraser University campus features private rooms with shared washroom facilities, bright and clean dining facilities, and spacious common areas.
 There is around the clock care by Tamwood live-in staff and campus security with security key card entry to the building and student rooms.
 Laundry service is provided once per week (included in the camp fee).